Message from the Chair and Vice Chair

-The department is comprised of faculty, administrative staff, research personnel, and graduate students involved in research, education, and service activities that support the School of Medicine and University.
-Many faculty share joint appointments with clinical departments, with the majority in the Department of Ophthalmology, our research partner.
+The Department (merged in 2018) is comprised of basic scientists and clinical faculty, administrative staff, research scientists, postdoctoral fellows, and graduate students involved in research, education, health care and service activities that support the School of Medicine and University.

 Research encompasses major areas of Vision and Neurosciences, focusing on the retina, and other areas of the brain and spinal cord; infectious disease of the cornea and retina is also a strong area of research.
 Investigators employ state of the art cellular and molecular approaches to the understanding of human disease mechanisms.
 Read full message

 Ichinose lab nets $1.8 million NIH grant to explore proposed visual motion detection modelView All Spotlights